Social Work

 SWK 517.
 Generalist Practice Field Education II.
 5 Credits.

-Generalist field internship placement in a human service organization.
-Students apply foundation coursework, emphasizing core competencies and demonstration of practice behaviors.
-Prerequisite: SWK 515.
+Generalist Field Education provides students the opportunity to integrate direct practice with acquired conceptional and theoretical knowledge and skills, emphasizing core competencies and demonstration of practice behaviors.
+Prerequisite: Admission to field education program and SWK 515.
 Corequisite: SWK 518.
 S/U grading.
 S.

 SWK 518.
 Generalist Practice Field Education Seminar II.
 1 Credit.